9 Day South of France Tour

 Carcassonne Medieval City, Free Evening

-This morning will be free for you to enjoy the local market across from your hotel and discover all the colorful spices of the South.
-Later in the morning we will go to the gorgeous downtown of Montpellier for a walking tour: La Promenade de Peyrou, a beautiful scenic park with a statue of King Louis XIV, the Arc De Triomphe monument, a 300 year old Roman style Aqueduct, the Château d'eau, and one of the best views of the city.
-As we move along we will stop to appreciate the magnificent gothic style of the Cathedral St Pierre and see inside.
-After some delicious crepes for lunch, you will have the option to visit the Museum Fabre or take some extra free time to shop and explore.
+For our last day of tour but not the least, enjoy the gorgeous downtown of Montpellier where we will take in sights of beautiful architecture: La Promenade de Peyrou, a beautiful scenic park with a statue of King Louis XIV, the Arc De Triomphe monument, a 300 year old Roman style Aqueduct, the Château d'eau, and one of the best views of the city.
+As we move along we will talk about the famous University of Medicine of Montpellier, stop to appreciate the magnificent gothic style of the Cathedral St Pierre and learn about hidden secrets that you might have not seen on your own.
+After lunch, you will have the option to visit the Museum Fabre or take some extra free time to shop and explore.
 Founded in 1825, this exceptional museum houses one of France’s richest collections of European art.
-After a short break, we will meet again for our cooking class with a local French chef.
-It's time for you to master your cooking skills or simply sit back with a glass of wine and enjoy the fun ambiance.
-We will then enjoy the fabulous meal that you made and take home the recipes as a souvenir!

 Day 10- Departure

-Departure for your train or plane before noon.
+Departure for your train or plane between 4 am and 12pm